manh-trinhquoc/awesome-wordpress/README.md

  7.3 P3 (Plugin Performance Profiler) - Show how much each plugin affect performance -Free

  7.3 Amuga Ajax Log - Show what is really hitting your admin-ajax.php file - Free

+ 7.4 Cron Logger - Have you ever wondered what you WordPress is doing in wp-cron.php? - Free

+ 7.5 DebugPress - Debugging and profiling currently loaded WordPress powered website page - Free

 8. Auto Upload Images - Search for image urls which exists in post and automatically upload and import external images - Free

 ### 9. Plugin for security
-9.1 Banhammer - Monitor and ban suspicious visitor - Free 9.2 Blackhole for Bad Bots - Create honey pot to trap bots which is not follow robots.txt - Free
+9.1 Banhammer - Monitor and ban suspicious visitor - Free 9.2 Blackhole for Bad Bots - Create honey pot to trap bots which is not follow robots.txt - Free 9.3 Hide login page, Hide wp admin – stop attack on login page - Free
 10. Better Font Awesome - Insert fontawesomw icons without coding - Free